Combinatorial Markov chains on linear extensions: Various Markov chains

 \begin{eg} The uniform promotion graph for the poset in Example~\ref{example.running example} is illustrated in Figure~\ref{figure.uniform promotion}.

 The transition matrix, with the lexicographically ordered basis, is given by

-Note that as in Example~\ref{example.tau uniform} the row sums are zero, so that the stationary state of this Markov chain is uniform.
+Note that as in Example~\ref{example.tau uniform} the row sums are one although the matrix is not symmetric, so that the stationary state of this Markov chain is uniform.
 We prove this for general finite posets in Theorem~\ref{theorem.uniform promotion}.

-Observe also that $x_{4}$ does not occur in the above transition matrix.
+As in the uniform transposition graph, $x_{4}$ occurs only on the diagonal in the above transition matrix.
 This is because the action of $\partial_{4}$ (or in general $\partial_n$) maps every linear extension to itself resulting in a loop. \end{eg}